Skip to Main Content

 View on Map

-Join us at the Museum of the Palestinian People for Art as Resistance: Testimonies of Sumud (Steadfastness), an evocative exhibition featuring the powerful linocut works of Mohammad Sabaaneh.
-This collection includes pieces from his 2017 series White and Black, along with new works created in response to the ongoing crisis in occupied Palestine.
-Sabaaneh’s art doesn’t just depict daily life—it is a testament to the resilience and humanity of the Palestinian people in the face of adversity.
-His vivid imagery challenges the world to confront the realities of injustice while highlighting the indomitable spirit of those who resist.
+Join us at the Museum of the Palestinian People for Art as Resistance: Testimonies of Sumud (Steadfastness), an evocative exhibition featuring the powerful works of Mohammad Sabaaneh.
+This exhibition includes pieces from his 2017 series White and Black, alongside new works created using the linocut technique, which respond to the ongoing crisis in occupied Palestine.
+Sabaaneh’s art does more than depict daily life—it is a testament to the resilience and humanity of the Palestinian people, challenging viewers to confront the realities of injustice while celebrating the unwavering spirit of resistance.

 Through sumud—the concept of steadfastness—Sabaaneh’s work embodies the Palestinian struggle for justice, dignity, and freedom.
-This exhibition invites you to witness art that resists, endures, and amplifies voices of hope amidst overwhelming challenges.
+This exhibition invites you to witness art that resists, endures, and amplifies voices of hope amidst adversity.
 The Museum of the Palestinian People is located at 1900 18th St NW, Washington, DC.

 ArtWalk Hours: 6-8 PM